Radhika-Tupkary/Node-todos-api/README.md

 # Node-Todo-API

-The project is still in progress.
+The project is still in progress, but following is the progress as of now.

-Its a todo application using Node.js, Express.js, MongoDB.
+Its a todo application using **Node.js, Express.js, and MongoDB**.

-The endpoints are for
+The RESTful endpoints for the project are as follows

 1. To get all todos :           GET /todos      (https://tranquil-plateau-37234.herokuapp.com/todos)
 2. To get a single todo:        GET /todos/:id